-What I’ve described here is the main and the simplest way to deal with your inner suffering, in whatever form it may arise.
+What I’ve described are straightforward ways in dealing with inner suffering, in whatever form it may arise.

-Use it to help heal yourself whenever necessary, whenever you intuitively feel it is right for you to do so.
+Use them to heal yourself whenever necessary.
 Make it a continued practice to dissolve and resolve your inner pain, to look within – but also to be aware of the peace, presence, stillness, love and even joy that is present here now.
 Remain in the peace of Now and deal with the pain whenever it arises.
 Slowly, there will be less pain and more peace.
 Less unpleasantness and more happiness.

-You can alter the process in any way you intuitively feels improves its usefulness to you.
+You can alter the main process in any way you intuitively feel improves its usefulness to you, as well as change the succession of the steps provided.
 We are all unique individuals and each of us experiences themselves and life differently, so what I’ve provided is more of a blueprint than an exact plan.
 Nobody can give you that.
 You must discover it yourself based on your own intuition, which you can only gain through experience, through facing your inner demons again and again, until they are integrated and dissolved by and into the light of your awareness.

 Much love and good luck 🙂

 Some other relevant links to help you on your path of dissolving your pain: